sammi-turner/Blog/setting-forth-in-c.md

 system("pause");
 ```

-2. Run the executable using CMD from the same directory.
+2. Instead of double-clicking, run the executable from Windows CMD in the same working directory.

 ```
 >a.exe